 Lidl, don’t get left behind!

 Lidl is the only major UK supermarket to not commit to clear and consistent labelling for its own-brand vegan products.
-Please ask them to reconsider this position, so they don’tget left behind.
+Please ask them to reconsider this position, so they don’t get left behind.
+On 30th November 2018, we handed in an 11,000+ signature petition to Lidl’s head office; we hope this will give them the push they need to introduce this measure.